files-community/Website/src/routes/docs/configuring/git-integration/+page.md

 ## Using Git in Files

-No additional setup is required, opening a Git folder in Files will automatically detect and display the branch name on the Status Bar.
+The Git integration in Files is available without having to install any third party apps.
+The integration displays useful information about the current branch and commit details on the Status Bar, support for creating and switching branches, and Git columns in the Details layout.

-## Connecting Files to Github
+### Connecting to Github

-Connecting Files to Github allows you to push and sync changes with a remote repositories.
+Connecting to Github allows you to push and sync changes with remote repositories.
+Files will prompt and display instructions when authorization is required.
-To do this, follow these steps:

-- Click the Push button to try to push changes to the remote repository.
-  If you are not connected to Github, a dialog with instructions will appear.
-- Copy the access code from the dialog.
-- Open the link shown in the dialog in your browser.
-- Paste the access code in the input field and click the "Authorise" button.

-### Switching branches
+### Creating and switching branches

-Clicking the branch name will open a flyout with the list of available branches, you'll also be able to create a new branch from this flyout.

-### How to create a new branch

-To create a new branch, follow these steps:

-- Navigate to the folder containing the repository.
-- Click the name of the current branch in the bottom right corner.
-- Click the "Create branch" button in the menu that appears.
-- Enter the name of the new branch, select the base of the new branch and choose whether you want to switch to the new branch after creation.
-- Click the "Create" button.

-## Managing changes with a remote repository

-Files allow changes to be pulled, pushed and synced with a remote repository.
+The current branch name will displayed on the Status Bar.
+To create a new branch, click the branch name to open the Branches flyout and click the "Create" button.
+To switch branches, open the "Branches" flyout and select the branch you want to checkout.

-### Pulling changes from a remote repository
+### Push, pull, and sync changes from a remote repository

-To pull changes from a remote repository, follow these steps:

-- Navigate to the folder containing the repository.
-- You will see the number of incoming commits in the bottom right corner next to the branch button.
-- Click the Pull button to pull changes from the remote repository.

-### Pushing changes to a remote repository

-To push changes to a remote repository, follow these steps:

-- Navigate to the folder containing the repository.
-- You will see the number of outgoing commints in the bottom right corner next to the branch button.
-- Click the Push button to push changes to the remote repository.

-_To sync changes to the remote repository, you must firstly connect Files to Github.
-To do this, see the section above._

-### Syncing changes with a remote repository

-To sync changes with a remote repository, follow these steps:

-- Navigate to the folder containing the repository.
-- You will see the number of incoming and outgoing commits in the bottom right corner next to the branch button.
-- Click the Sync button to pull changes from the remote repository and push changes to the remote repository.

-_To sync changes to the remote repository, you must firstly connect Files to Github.
-To do this, see the section above._
+The number of local and remote commits will be displayed on the Status Bar.
+To push or pull commits from a remote repo, click on the commit count and select the push or pull option.
+Syncing with the remote repo will update the commit number on the status bar without taking any actions.

-## Git columns in the Details layout
+### Git columns in the Details layout

-Opening a Git repository in the Details layout displays additional columns for Git status, last commit, commit hash, and commit author.
+The Details layout will display additional columns for Git status, last commit, commit hash, and commit author.
 These columns can be toggled by right-clicking the column headers.

 ### Git details in the Details pane

-You can see repository and branch of directory in the Details pane.
+The Details Pane will display the repository name and current checked out branch in the Details Pane.
-To do this, follow these steps:

-- Navigate to the folder in your repository.
-- Open the Details pane.

 ### Opening a Git repository in VS Code

-When browsing a Git repository, the status bar shows a button that allows you to open a folder in VS Code.
-Opening a folder with a Visual Studio solution file will display an option to open the solution in Visual Studio.
+When browsing a Git repository, the Status Bar will show an option to open the current folder in VS Code.
+Similarly, browsing a folder with a Visual Studio sln file will display an option to open the solution in Visual Studio.

-## Initializing a folder as a Git repository

-To initialize a folder as a Git repository, follow these steps:

-- Assign a custom shortcut to the "Initialize Git repository" action.
-- Open an empty folder.
-- Use the shortcut to initialize the repo.